There may be no building material more versatile than glass. It can truly do e

 Types of Low-E Glass

-• Passive low-e coatings are designed with the purpose of maximizing solar heat that passes into a building.
-This creates what's known as a “passive” heating effect, which reduces the amount you have to rely on artificial heating.
-Windows with passive low-e coatings are ideal for colder climates, as they can significantly reduce the cost of heating your home.
+- Passive low-e coatings are designed to maximize solar heat that passes into a building.
+This creates a “passive” heating effect, reducing the need for artificial heating.
+Windows with passive low-e coatings are ideal for colder climates.

-• Solar control low-e coatings limit the amount of solar gain into a building.
-The purpose of of solar control low-e windows is to keep buildings cooler, and to reduce the amount of energy used by air conditioning.
-They are ideal for hot climates, and for homes and buildings that receive a lot of direct sunlight.
+- Solar control low-e coatings limit the amount of solar gain into a building.
+The purpose is to keep buildings cooler and reduce air conditioning usage.
+They are ideal for hot climates and homes that receive a lot of direct sunlight.

 How Low-E Glass is Made

-• Hard coat low-e glass is manufactured trough what is known as a pyrolytic process.
-With this method, a thin layer of molten metal is applied to a sheet of glass during the manufacturing process, while the glass is still slightly molten.
-This causes the metal to essentially become welded to the glass, creating a very strong (i.e. "hard") bond.
+- Hard coat low-e glass: Manufactured through a pyrolytic process.
+A thin layer of molten metal is applied to a sheet of glass while still slightly molten, creating a strong bond.

 Choosing Low-E Glass

-Homeowners have a lot to consider when choosing new low-e replacement windows for their home.
-The most crucial consideration is choosing the right windows for your climate, depending on whether you're most concerned about keeping your home cool during warm weather, or keeping it warm in the winter.
-The right combination of windows, when installed correctly, can do both.
+Homeowners have a lot to consider when choosing new low-e replacement windows.
+The most crucial consideration is choosing the right windows for your climate, depending on whether you're most concerned about keeping your home cool during warm weather or warm in the winter.
+The right combination, when installed correctly, can do both.

-• Solar Heat Gain Coefficient (SHGC) measures how well the glass blocks heat from the sun from entering the building (a lower SHGC indicates that a window is better at blocking heat gain).
+- Solar Heat Gain Coefficient (SHGC): Measures how well glass blocks heat from the sun (lower = better heat blocking).

 Low-E Glass Manufacturers

-The glass industry is dominated by two cutting-edge manufacturers, Cardinal Glass Industries and Guardian Glass North America.
+The glass industry is dominated by Cardinal Glass Industries and Guardian Glass North America.
 These two companies supply the majority of window companies with high-performing glass packages.

 Ready to learn more about low-e window glass?
-Contact us today to talk to our team about finding the perfect windows to maximize the comfort and energy-efficiency of your home.
+Contact us today to talk to our team about finding the perfect windows to maximize your home's comfort and energy efficiency.